No one looks forward to an

 Leaking Fuel System

-Any smell of fuel or signs of leaking petrol or diesel is a major hazard – it’s both a fire risk and dangerous for road users.
+Any smell of fuel or signs of leaking petrol or diesel is a major hazard – it’s both a fire risk and dangerous for other road users.

 Dangerous Corrosion on Suspension or Chassis

 Rust that affects the vehicle’s structure, especially around mounting points or key load-bearing areas, makes the vehicle unsafe.
+This is particularly dangerous in an accident.

 Missing or Broken Seatbelts